 Kips Bay has been a bit of a culinary wasteland, so we love to see any new restaurants opening along that strip of Second Avenue between 23rd and 34th Streets, but to have a great new Russian restaurant owned and operated by a lady like Margarita Abramov — a native of Odessa, Ukraine — who literally cooks recipes handed down to her by her grandmother, Sara, is especially thrilling, because Russian food is awesome.
-Abramov previously operated the popular and highly successful Sara’s Crepe Cafe in St. Augustine Florida for many years before moving to some New York Sublets for a while before settling down to expand her menu to include both sweet and savory favorites from her homeland.
+Abramov previously operated the popular and highly successful Sara’s Crepe Cafe in St. Augustine Florida for many years before moving to New York and expanding her menu to include both sweet and savory favorites from her homeland.

 Love Cafe and Bar is an intimate, 18-seat establishment with bright red walls, charming decor, and a neighborhood feel, where you will be treated as if you are a valued member of the family.
 It’s this level of relaxed and friendly but attentive service which really sets Love Cafe and Bar apart from its peers.
 Here’s a peek at just a few dishes from their extensive menu which we sampled on a recent visit.

 The Olivier Vegetarian Salad ($8.95) is a take on potato salad containing carrots, pickle, hard boiled egg and peas in mayonnaise-based dressing and garnished with plenty of fresh dill.